yunielrc/ydf/README.md

 ## About

-Are you tired of dealing with dotfiles of tools you are not using, are you tired of installing a bunch of messy, dirty, and unnecessary configs and executing an elephant script.
+Are you tired of dealing with dotfiles of tools you are not using, are you tired of installing a bunch of messy and dirty configs and executing an elephant script.

-This solution brings you a simple way to declare and install the tools you need along with its configurations, following the principles of high cohesion and low coupling.
+This solution brings you a simple way to declare and install idempotently the tools you need along with its configurations, following the principles of high cohesion and low coupling.
 Turn the chaos to order, if you install the configuration, you install the tool because those belong to the same `package`.

 With this solution you can create multiple selections of packages for your different needs, for example, you can create a `packages selection` for your laptop, desktop,